ayrna/orca/doc/orca-tutorial.md

 $ cd ..
 $ rm -Rf orensemble
 ```

+## Running ORCA algorithms from your own Matlab code

+ORCA algorithms can be used from your own Matlab code.
+All algorithms included in the [Algorithms](../src/Algorithms) have a `runAlgorithm`, which can be used for running the algorithms with your data.
+The method receives the matrix of training data, the matrix of test data and a structure with the values of the different parameters.

 ## Experiment configuration

 ORCA experiments are specified in configuration files, which run an algorithm (or many algorithms) for a collections of datasets (each dataset with a given number of partitions).
 The folder [src/config-files](src/config-files) contains example configuration files for running all the algorithms included in ORCA for all the algorithms and datasets of the [review paper](http://www.uco.es/grupos/ayrna/orreview).
 The following code is an example for running the Proportion Odds Model (POM), a.k.a.
 Ordinal Logistic Regression: